-To better understand impacts of the R-Line fare-free pilot, the study team surveyed RIPTA riders in October 2022 using in-person surveyors on R-Line buses, and by soliciting online responses.
+To better understand impacts of the R-Line fare-free pilot, A second survey will be conducted near the end of the onethe study team surveyed RIPTA riders in October 2022 vear fare-free pilot to follow up on rider behavior changes and using in-person surveyors on R-Line buses, and by soliciting other impacts. online responses.
 The survey included questions about travel behavior, RIPTA usage, and demographics.